aws-samples/serverless-patterns/rekognition-s3-detectlabels-python/README.md

 # Amazon S3 to Amazon Rekognition through AWS EventBridge

-This pattern demonstrates how to create an S3 bucket which when uploaded with an object invokes a Lambda function through EventBridge.
-The function detect labels in an image through Amazon Rekognition.
-The lambda function is built using Python.
+This pattern demonstrates how to create an Amazon S3 bucket that triggers an AWS Lambda function via Amazon EventBridge upon object upload.
+The Lambda function detects labels in an image using Amazon Rekognition.
+The Lambda function is built using Python.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/rekognition-s3-detectlabels-python